Injured Ironworker Wins $32.9 Million – Democrat & Chronicle

 Jury Awards Worker $30.3 Million – The Buffalo News

-A Sanborn man has been awarded $30.3 million for career-ending injuries suffered Feb.
-21, 2002, when he fell from a ladder in a building owned by the Town of Amherst.
+A Sanborn man has been awarded $30.3 million for career-ending injuries he suffered when he fell from a ladder in a building owned by the Town of Amherst.

 ———-, 44, suffered severe spinal and other injuries, and suffers partial paralysis of both legs, and is able to walk only with the assistance of braces and canes. ———-’s doctors have declared him permanently disabled, and he will be taking pain medication the rest of his life, according to his lawyers.